Transforming the Educational System Through Technology: Big Idea, Challenges, and Things to Do

 Internet infrastructure is definitely one of the biggest challenges right now.

 When entering a developing market/country, you should certainly account for that.
-Yes, people have smartphones with data plans and all that, but for a cloud application to work obviously, you need reliable Internet.
+Yes, people have smartphones with data plans and all that, but for a cloud application to work obviously, you need the reliable Internet.

 So far we have to focus on urban areas where that infrastructure already exists.
 Also, where it exists you have people with varying qualities of access to high-speed Internet.
 It’s a challenge we’re working through by actually partnering with local ISPs (Internet Service Providers).